-In the coming years, we intend to invest an extra 35 million euros in the Belgian hydrogen economy, including the construction of four new hydrogen filling stations.
-We will receive European support for this.
+By the end of 2021, we will open four new hydrogen filling stations: in Haasrode, Erpe-Mere, Wilrijk and Herve.
+We receive European support for this.
 Support for hydrogen remains necessary: not only financially, but also in terms of raising awareness and infrastructure.
 We are asking for a clear policy vision from the government.

 In addition to green hydrogen for passenger cars, we also believe in this renewable fuel for trucks.
-Also in this area we are adopting a pioneering role: we are going to test the first heavy-duty prototypes and demonstration models of hydrogen-powered trucks.
-We do this together with a variety of partners from e.g. the logistics and fuel sectors.
+Also in this area we are adopting a pioneering role: at the end of 2020, we tested the first prototype of a 44-tonne hydrogen truck.
+We did this together with a variety of partners from e.g. the logistics and fuel sectors.
 At our logistics site in Ollignies we are also building the first hydrogen refuelling station for heavy transport.

 The world is becoming increasingly urbanised and the demand for urban goods transport continues to grow.
 Logistics transport is already responsible for a quarter of CO₂ emissions in cities.
 Although delivery vehicles only account for between 10 and 20 % of the distance covered, this sector actually produces 30 to 50 % of other emissions, such as nitrogen oxides and particulates.